-Born in Palazzolo della Stella, near Udine (Italy), she graduated in architecture from Milan Polytechnic in 1954, and opened his own private practice.
-Among numerous professional activities practiced, Gae Aulenti undertakes architectural work in various parts of Europe and the United States.
+He graduated in architecture at the Politecnico di Milano in 1954, and opened his private practice.
+Among the many professional activities practiced, Gae Aulenti undertakes architectural works in various parts of Europe and the United States.

-In 1985 he began working for iGuzzini lighting creating a lighting system for the Palazzo Grassi in Venice, the basket system, designed specifically as a lighting system for exhibitions, to serve in many of its assembly work to museums.
+In 1985 he started working for iGuzzini Illuminazione creating a lighting system for Palazzo Grassi in Venice, the Cestello system, specifically designed as a lighting system for exhibitions, will be used in many of his museum construction works.

-His work, shown successfully in many exhibitions, won numerous competitions.
+His work, successfully shown in many performances, won numerous competitions.

-After moving from prgettazione of houses and showrooms for more important work, Gae Aulenti, like many other modern architects, he works for a wide range of projects, in addition to architecture, includes industrial design and interior design.
+After moving from the preparation of houses and showrooms to more important commitments, Gae Aulenti, like various other modern architects, works for a wide range of projects that, in addition to architecture, include industrial design and interior design.